orix-software/shell/docs/basic11.md

 ## Some informations to start .tap file

-+ Le trésor du pirate : check information on www.oric.org (on "Trésor du pirate" software page), it explains on to proceed when the games is CLOAD'ed
+Le tresor du pirate : check information on www.oric.org (on "Tresor du pirate" software page), it explains on to proceed when the games is CLOAD'ed

 ## Joysticks issues